nobias-fht/pasteur_n2v/docs/how-to/lexicon.md

     TODO

 ??? example "Weights"
     The parameters of a Model that define all the neural network node calculations.

+!!!Note
+    - More reading TODO